 - Fujifilm XF 10-24 mm ƒ/4 R OIS

 - Fujifilm XF 50-200 mm ƒ/3.5-4.8 R LM OIS

 - Lee GND soft and hard filters (0.9, 0.6, 0.3)

 - Manfrotto 055XPROB tripod with 498RC2 ball head

-If you want to contact me, you can send me an email at danieleliberati84[at]gmail.com.
-You can also find me on the following social networks.
+You can find me on the following social networks.